bigrael123/GPAAprovalCalculator/README.md

-Merely a college activity that calculates the GPA score
+Merely a college activity that calculates the GPA score(This is the old version of it).